interaction-dynamics/features/README.md

 This allows features to be organized anywhere in your codebase while still being discoverable by the tools.

 > You can find more sophisticated examples in the [examples](./examples) folder.

-## Tools

-- [Rust CLI](./tools/cli): Command-line tool to parse the code, find the features and serve the web dashboard UI
-- [Web UI](./tools/web): Dashboard to visualize the features in your project.
-Try the demo [here](http://interaction-dynamics.io/features/).
-A watch mode version and a static build version are integrated into the CLI.

 ## License